lfit/releng-docs/docs/project-documentation.rst

    c.
 Repository type: Git
    d.
 Click Next

 #.
+Setup Sub-project
+   a.
+Select the sub-project
+   b.
+Select Admin > Edit Versions
+   c.
+Locate the version to activate in the "Activate a version" list
+   d.
+Activate it by pressing the "Activate" button on the right hand side of the entry
+#.
 Click Admin > Maintainers
 #.
 Ensure lf-rtd is a maintainer of the project
 #.
 Setup sub-project